NGEET/fates-users-guide/docs/source/developer/Tags-and-releases.md

 ## Versioning format

-Tagging is somewhat subject and a conceptual exercise.
+Tagging is a somewhat subjective and a conceptual exercise.
 The tag format is as follows:

 `sci.x.y.z_api.a.b.c`